 On behalf of the Shared Services Association of Swiss Health Insurers (SVK), the Swisstransplant offices are responsible for paying out the costs in the donation process, which are not reimbursed through the recipient’s case-based flat rate of Swiss Diagnosis Related Groups (SwissDRG) to the partners involved in the hospitals.
 In this context, Swisstransplant is responsible at a national level, together with its logistic partner Alpine Air Ambulance (AAA), for the overall transport logistics in the donation process.

-In 2014, in the «Mehr Organe für Transplantationen» (More organs for transplantations) campaign, Swisstransplant was assigned the task of implementing three of the four defined action fields from the campaign in close cooperation with CNDO up to 2018.
+In 2019, in the «Mehr Organe für Transplantationen» (More organs for transplantations) campaign, Swisstransplant was assigned again the task of implementing three of the four defined action fields from the campaign in close cooperation with CNDO up to 2021.

 We are committed to promoting, developing and coordinating the transplantation of organs, tissues and cells nationwide, and to promoting awareness among the public and medical professionals.
 Transparency, responsibility and respect are the values that drive us towards achieving these goals, and form the foundation upon which the many tasks and projects carried out by our non-profit organization are based.
 They underpin our integrity as the Swiss National Foundation for Organ Donation and Transplantation and ensure that our partners and employees, medical professionals, those affected by organ donation and the general public can place their trust in us.